10 Best Things to Do in Byron Bay and Surrounds

 Byron Bay is a popular beach-side town, tucked away in the northeastern corner of New South Wales, not too far from the Queensland border.

-The town attracts a large amount of travelers each year, but despite its growing popularity and influx of tourists, Byron Bay has never lost its small town laid-back atmosphere.
+The town attracts a large number of travellers each year, but despite its growing popularity and the influx of tourists, Byron Bay has never lost its small-town laid-back atmosphere.

-To help you plan your next trip to this beautiful part of New South Wales, we have picked 10 awesome things to do in Byron Bay.
+To help you plan your next trip to this beautiful part of New South Wales, we have shortlisted ten great attractions and activities in the Byron Bay area.

 1. Spend a Day Beach Hopping

-There is definitely no shortage of beaches in and around Byron Bay.
+Unsurprisingly, there is no shortage of beaches in and around Byron Bay.

 Also worth mentioning is Belongil Beach, located just west of the Byron Bay town centre.
 Great for dogs and families, Belongil is a much quieter alternative to Byron Bay’s main beach.